rachelhyeon/obsession-analysis/obsession_analysis.md

 | strong         |     16 |
 | anger           |    15 |

-Obsessive word in Other by frequency
+Table 6: Obsessive word in Other by frequency

 | Feature    | Frequency |
 |------------|-----------|